tomhsiao1260/coin-chat/README.md

 </h1>

 <h4 align="center">
 ( Free hosting on Heroku, it may take about 30 sec. for the first entry.
-Thanks for waiting ... )
+Thanks for your patience ... )
 <h4/>

 <p align="center">